Luis Arraez Player Props: Marlins vs. Rangers

 Luis Arraez At The Plate

-- He ranks first in batting average, second in on base percentage, and 41st in slugging among qualifying hitters in MLB action.
+- Among the qualifying hitters, he ranks first in batting average, while his on-base percentage ranks second and he is 44th in slugging.

-- Arraez is batting .304 during his last games and is on a four-game hitting streak.
+- Arraez is batting .348 during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.